Potsdam City Tours

 This is one of the most well known and respected bike tour companies in Berlin.
 In addition to all of their Berlin bike tours, they also offer a day trip to Potsdam.
 Over the course of 6 hours, you’ll visit locations such as the Sanssouci castle, the Dutch Quarter and the Marble Palace.
 This outing also includes an audio tour of Cecilienhof Palace, adding extra value to the journey.
 Although ticket prices are a bit high, each trek comes with a free bike rental.

-- 9:45 am on Saturdays, Sundays, and Wednesdays
+- 9:45 am on Fridays, Saturdays, Sundays, and Wednesdays

 - More information or to book.